seppdaniel/TitanicDisaster/README.md

 ![image](https://github.com/seppdaniel/TitanicDisaster/blob/main/img/Chart.JPG)
 ![image](https://github.com/seppdaniel/TitanicDisaster/assets/53501792/f37e2be2-8175-460b-b38f-d7040b8079f1)

+## Step 1: Initial Model
+In this step, an overview of the dataset was visualized using ydata-profiling, a library capable of generating a comprehensive dataset description.
+Columns with high cardinality were eliminated, and missing values were treated using mean and mode imputation.
+All textual columns were removed.
+Three Machine Learning models were created: Decision Tree, KNN, Logistic Regression.
+These models were evaluated using accuracy and confusion matrix.
+- Kaggle's public score returned: 0.66746

+## Step 2: Text Variable Treatment
+In the second step, the primary focus was to preprocess text variables for effective integration into the proposed model.
+For this treatment, lambda functions and OneHotEncoder were employed.
+Three Machine Learning models were used: Decision Tree, KNN, Logistic Regression.
+Evaluation was based on accuracy and confusion matrix.
+- Kaggle's public score returned: 0.75358

+## Step 3: Business Insight Deepening and Enhanced Data Treatment
+In the third step, the goal was to gain a deeper understanding of the data to facilitate enhanced treatment and potentially improve the prior results.
+Accomplishments:
+Enhanced comprehension of SibSp (number of siblings/spouses aboard the disaster) and Parch (number of parents/children aboard the Titanic) columns, resulting in the creation of two new columns: total family members aboard the ship and passenger's solo travel status.
+Lastly, a correlation analysis of all variables was conducted to select those most relevant to the model.
+Three Machine Learning models were used: Decision Tree, KNN, Logistic Regression.
+Evaluation was based on accuracy and confusion matrix.
+- Kaggle's public score returned: 0.77033

+## Step 4: Exploring Additional Prediction Algorithms
+In this step, all columns were retained, and new algorithms were introduced for model monitoring and validation.
+The algorithms utilized in this stage include Logistic Regression (retained due to its superior performance in earlier steps), RandomForest, and MLPClassifier (Neural Networks).
+MLPClassifier (a Neural Network algorithm) exhibited the highest validation accuracy among all previously seen models.
+However, upon testing this model on the submission dataset, its performance deteriorated compared to Step 3, suggesting potential overfitting in the model.
+- Kaggle's public score returned: 0.69856

+## Step 5: GridSearchCV Utilization and Optimal Parameter Determination
+The GridSearchCV technique is now employed to identify optimal parameters for the three models utilized in the previous step.
+In this instance, the chosen model was 'RandomForest,' which exhibited substantial improvements over Step 4 and surpassed its performance.
+- Kaggle's public score returned: 0.78229

+__________
+Portuguese
+__________

 ## [Etapa 1: Primeiro Modelo](https://github.com/seppdaniel/TitanicDisaster/blob/main/titanic_pt1.ipynb)
 - Nesta etapa foi visualizado um resumo da base utilizando o ydata-profiling, biblioteca capaz de gerar toda a descrição do dataset
   - Eliminação de colunas com **elevada cardinalidade**, tratamento de **valores vazios** utilizando média e a moda das variáveis e todas as **colunas de texto** foram eliminadas